 You should also take steps to assert trademark rights to your name and symbol by registering it (with the help of an attorney) with USPTO.

-Elements of Trademark Infringement
+4 Trademark Infringement Elements

 Even if your search results indicated your name is not already in use, you must still proceed with an understanding of what factors usually support a successful trademark infringement claim: